RickyDeFazio/js-techdegree-project-4/README.md

 ### Style changes: ###
 1. Added GoT background on start, during game, win, and lose screens.
-2. Changed color of text in some instanes around the game.
+2. Changed color of text in some instances around the game.
 3. Changed font size on start.
 4. Changed color of selected letters on qwerty keys.